1. INTRODUCTION

 1.2.
 Panel composition

 The EAU Urolithiasis Guidelines Panel consists of an international group of clinicians with expertise in this area.
-All experts involved in the production of this document have submitted potential conflict of interest which can be viewed on the EAU website Uroweb: http://uroweb.org/guideline/urolithiasis/.
+All experts involved in the production of this document have submitted potential conflicts of interest, which can be viewed on the EAU website Uroweb: http://uroweb.org/guideline/urolithiasis/.

 1.3.
 Available publications